Sharat Saxena

-Sharat Saxena (born 17 August 1950) is an Indian actor who appears in Hindi films along with English Telugu, Malayalam and Tamil films.
-He has acted in 250+ Bollywood films.
+Sharat Saxena (born 17 August 1950) is an Indian actor who appears in Hindi films along with English, Telugu, Malayalam and Tamil films.
+He acted in more than 250 Hindi films.

 Saxena started his career in the early 1970s and has mainly played supporting roles.

 He has starred in some of the most successful films of Hindi cinema like Mr. India, Tridev, Ghayal, Khiladi, Ghulam, Gupt: The Hidden Truth, Duplicate, Soldier, Baghban, Fanaa, Krrish, Ek Hi Raasta (1993), Bajrangi Bhaijan and many more.
-His performances in these films have established him as one of the best supporting actors in Bollywood.
+His performances in these films have established him as one of the best supporting actors in Hindi cinema.